nicklockwood/FXParser/README.md

 This method returns a new parser that will return success regardless of whether the original parser matches or not.
 This is useful for matching irrelevant content such as optional white space between tokens.

+    - (instancetype)zeroOrMoreTimes;

+This method returns a new parser that will match a sequence of zero or more of the original parser's required strings in sequence.

-    - (instancetype)oneOrMore;
+    - (instancetype)oneOrMoreTimes;

 This method returns a new parser that will match a sequence of one or more of the original parser's required strings in sequence.

-If you wish to match a sequence of zero or more, you can chain this method with the `optional` modifier mentioned above.
+    - (instancetype)twoOrMoreTimes;

+This method returns a new parser that will match a sequence of two or more of the original parser's required strings in sequence.

     - (instancetype)separatedBy:(FXParser *)parser;